sip03ds/viofunction/README.md

 - Company B IT

 ## Need:
-We want to have Endpoint Management Administrators for **Central IT** , **Company A** IT Administrators managing aspects of their users (reset password/reregister MFA and change attributes) and their devices and **Company B** IT Administrators managing aspects of their users (reset password/reregister MFA and change attributes) their devices.
+We want to have Endpoint Management Administrators for **Central IT**, **Company A** IT Administrators managing aspects of their users (reset password/reregister MFA and change attributes) and their devices and **Company B** IT Administrators managing aspects of their users (reset password/reregister MFA and change attributes) their devices.
-We want to automate synchronization of device assignment under each *"administrative realm"* (administrative unit in AAD terms , Scope Tags in MEM terms, Deployment Profile for Autopilot, Tagging in MDE terms).
+We want to automate synchronization of device assignment under each *"administrative realm"* (administrative unit in AAD term, Scope Tags in MEM terms, Deployment Profile for Autopilot, Tagging in MDE terms).

 ## Assumptions:
-- We have all necessary licenses needed (Azure AD P1 , E3 , E5 Security in my case).
+- We have all necessary licenses needed (Azure AD P1, E3, E5 Security in my case).
-- Each company has its own domain name that is reflected on the UPN (user@centralit.com, user@companya.com , user@companyb.com).
+- Each company has its own domain name that is reflected on the UPN (user@centralit.com, user@companya.com, user@companyb.com).
 - Each computer of each company follows a specific naming pattern.
 - We can register applications on AAD.
 - We can create and manage an Azure Key Vault.